top of page

 Search

 I read this article this morning.
-So-called "sextorters" are targeting young guys online, posing as girls, getting the guys to share nude photos, and then threatening to share those photos with others if they are not paid.
-This makes for an incredibly stressful situation, panic even, and that's totally understandable.
-Tragically, some guys have killed themselves over this.
+So-called "sextorters" are targeting young guys online.
+They pose as girls, coaxing these young men into sharing nude photos.
+Then, they threaten to share those photos with others if they are not paid.
+This creates an incredibly stressful situation, often leading to panic.
+Tragically, some guys have even taken their own lives over this.

-This, like other online scams, is not something that can easily be stopped.
-But we can stop it from working.
-It only works because of feelings of intense embarrassment and shame that accompany the thought of other people seeing those photos.
-So, if we can't stop people, often in foreign countries, from targeting young guys in this country (83% of the targeted are guys), we can stop them from being effective.
+This issue, like many online scams, is not something that can be easily stopped.
+However, we can make it less effective.
+It only works because of the intense embarrassment and shame that accompany the thought of others seeing those photos.
+If we can't stop people, often in foreign countries, from targeting young guys in this country—83% of the targeted are guys—we can stop them from being effective.
 How?

-Guys, tell your friends to be careful online, to try to verify who they're chatting with via video call before sharing photos, to use a disappearing photos option that also blocks screenshots, like the "1" option in WhatsApp.
-Apparently 63% of reported incidents happen on Instagram or Snapchat.
+Guys, tell your friends to be careful online.
+Encourage them to try to verify who they're chatting with via video call before sharing photos.
+They should also use a disappearing photos option that blocks screenshots, like the "1" option in WhatsApp.
+Apparently, 63% of reported incidents happen on Instagram or Snapchat.

-Let your friends know that if they ever get caught in this trap, you'd totally understand, empathize with them, and stand together against the disgusting people trying to take advantage of them and their normal behaviour, and defend them against anyone who gives them a hard time.
+Let your friends know that if they ever get caught in this trap, you'd totally understand.
+Empathize with them, and stand together against the disgusting people trying to take advantage of them.
+Defend them against anyone who gives them a hard time.

-And if you receive such a photo of someone you know, just delete it, and reach out to your friend and tell him, hey whatever's going on, don't worry about it, after some time passes no one will care.
+If you receive such a photo of someone you know, just delete it.
+Reach out to your friend and say, "Hey, whatever's going on, don't worry about it.
+After some time passes, no one will care."
 Be there to talk.
-Use humour that works for the vibe of your friendship: that the idiot thought you would judge him, so stupid - whatever can help your friend feel more comfortable.
+Use humour that fits your friendship vibe: that the idiot thought you would judge him—so stupid.
+Whatever can help your friend feel more comfortable is valuable.

-If you're under 18, and you're threatened by someone saying that they will share a nude photo of you ... tell them that you are in Canada and under 18 years of age, and you will report them for possessing and distributing child pornography.
-The penalties in Canada are up 10 years in prison for possessing and up to 14 years for distributing.
+If you're under 18 and someone threatens to share a nude photo of you, tell them that you are in Canada and under 18 years of age.
+Let them know you will report them for possessing and distributing child pornography.
+The penalties in Canada are up to 10 years in prison for possessing and up to 14 years for distributing.
 Ask them where they are and what the penalty is in their country.
-Tell them it's illegal in 118 countries.
+Inform them that it's illegal in 118 countries.
 If they are scamming from Nigeria, as the CBC article mentioned, it is illegal there.

 If you encountered the person in a dating or social media app, use a "report" feature to report them.

-Report the incident to cybertip ! ca, Canada's National Tipline for Reporting the Online Sexual Exploitation of Children.
-According to their website they receive an average of 6 reports a day; you're not alone.
+Report the incident to cybertip! ca, Canada's National Tipline for Reporting the Online Sexual Exploitation of Children.
+According to their website, they receive an average of six reports a day; you're not alone.

 Contact us.
 We'll set up a video call over Zoom so we can talk.
 Your call will be confidential, and it will be free.